A Sweet Portuguese Bread Recipe

 They are definitely related.
 Sweet bread was brought to Hawaii by Portuguese immigrants in the 1800s.

-A totally different thing.
-It’s the thymus and sometimes the pancreas.
+Sweetbreads are a totally different thing – the thymus and sometimes the pancreas.
 It’s usually from a young animal because, I’m guessing, the thymus (an organ of the immune system) undergoes involution and decreases in size in animals just like it does in humans.

 It can be.
 And if you can look online you can see links to a springtime pagan festival called eostre that became the basis for Easter.
 But that’s too much for me to get into here.